-The first movement opens SATB, Mother and Child (Spring) conveying the timeless Chinook tribal presence as a variation on Charles Ives’ strings background of his The Unanswered Question.
+The first movement opens SATB, Mother and Child (Spring) conveying the timeless Chinook tribal presence.
+The music is a variation of Charles Ives’ strings background from his The Unanswered Question.
 A sea-chanty The Sea Captain (1792) interrupts with a cannon blast.
-A double chorus vies what to name the river – the Chinook “Wimahl” or Captain Gray’s “Columbia”.
+Two choruses argue what to name the river – the Chinook “Wimahl” or Captain Gray’s “Columbia”.

-The second movement covers the 1800s and begins SATB describing a frontiersman’s life The Frontiersman (1827) followed by The Pioneer and Settler (1852), a double chorus description of the hardships and wisdom of a pioneer woman who settled there.
+The second movement covers the 1800s and describes a frontiersman’s life The Frontiersman (1827) followed by The Pioneer and Settler (1852), a description of the hardships and wisdom of a pioneer woman who settled here.

-The third movement describes the 1900s, beginning with a double chorus raucous ride on a logging train in The Logger (1918), followed by a pastoral SATB description of back-to-the-landers settlers late mid-century called The Stewards (1958).
+The third movement describes the 1900s, beginning with a double chorus raucous ride on a logging train in The Logger (1918), followed by a pastoral description of back-to-the-land settlers late mid-century called The Stewards (1958).

-In the fourth and final movement, The Newcomer (Autumn) sets present day Columbia County using a double chorus description of one of the thousands of new residents who find peace in its forested rural land.
-It is followed by Postlude, a reprise of the Ives’-inspired opening chorus, which is echoed by a second chorus delayed two beats and by chorus 3 four beats later, giving an effect of a river flowing from one side of the stage to the other.
+The fourth and final movement, The Newcomer (Autumn), sets present day Columbia County – describing one of thousands of new residents who find a new home in its forested rural land.
+It is followed by Postlude, a reprise of the Ives’-inspired opening chorus, and echoed by a second chorus delayed two beats and by chorus 3 four beats later, giving an effect of a river flowing from one side of the stage to the other.

 Hear the music and see the score.